dbdevmaster/dbx_stats/README.md

 These features allow database administrators to ensure the accuracy and performance of their database statistics, manage the workload efficiently, and troubleshoot any issues effectively.

-## Package Description

-The `dbx_stats` package offers a range of procedures and functions to set preferences, gather schema statistics, and retrieve stale statistics.
-The package also includes tools for identifying and tracking the sessions running these operations using `DBMS_APPLICATION_INFO`.

 ## Degree and Cluster Option in gather_schema_stats